datanav/docs/technical/superoffice-membercare.rst

      - "string"

-SuperOffice Person to Membercare Persons
+SuperOffice Person to MemberCare Persons
 ----------------------------------------
-Every SuperOffice Person will be synchronized with a Membercare Persons.
+Every SuperOffice Person will be synchronized with a MemberCare Persons.

-Once a link between a SuperOffice Person and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Person and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Person and a Membercare Persons:
+The following properties are synchronized between a SuperOffice Person and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Address.Street.City
      - addresses.postalCode.city
      - "string"